citp/privacy-policy-historical/r/rs/rsc/rsc.org.md

 ## Who we may share your personal data with, and why

   * Royal Society of Chemistry staff across each of our service departments in order to provide you with applicable services.

   * Banks, finance management, direct debit, and accountancy software systems: personal information is collected and used in order that we can make payment to you in accordance with the appropriate transaction that you are entering into with us, for example processing card details to secure payment before dispatching a product to a customer.
   * Our internal and external judges: information supplied in relation to an application for awards, scholarships, bursaries (including research bursaries), funding (via our various Funds) internship, travel and outreach grants, will be used by our internal and external judges to assess whether you should receive such an award.
 Financial details will be collected in order to make payments under such Grants and to competition winners.
   * Appropriate third parties whom will provide mentoring services and products.
-  * Membership management systems in order to enable us to manage and effectively provide you with membership services.
+  * Membership management systems in order to enable us to manage and effectively provide you with membership services, including managing the status of your membership.
-  * Telesales providers in order that they may assist us with our renewal of membership process.
+  * Telesales providers in order that they may assist us with our renewal of membership process, including managing the status of your membership.
   * Mailing and delivery companies to send you written communications and hard copies of newsletters, journals etc as appropriate.
   * electoral service companies in order to assist us with facilitating and running our elections process
   * Sponsors and external judges: information may be provided in relation to their assessment of participants in our events and competitions.